At sign: Email addresses

 A common contemporary use of @ is in email addresses (using the SMTP system), as in jdoe@example.com (the user jdoe located at the domain example.com).
 Ray Tomlinson of BBN Technologies is credited for having introduced this usage in 1971.
-This idea of the symbol representing located at in the form user@host is also seen in other tools and protocols; for example, the Unix shell command ssh jdoe@example.net tries to establish an ssh connection to the computer with the hostname example.net using the username jdoe.
+This idea of the symbol representing located at in the form user@host is also seen in other tools and protocols; for example, it's used in some command-line utilities that connect to a remote host, such as Secure Shell (ssh jdoe@example.net tries to establish an ssh connection to the computer with the hostname example.net using the username jdoe).

 On web pages, organizations often obscure the email addresses of their members or employees by omitting the @.
-This practice, known as address munging, makes the email addresses less vulnerable to spam programs that scan the internet for them.
+This practice, known as address munging, attempts to make the email addresses less vulnerable to spam programs that scan the internet for them.

 Social media

-On some social media platforms and forums, usernames may be prefixed with an @ (in the form @johndoe); this type of username is frequently referred to as a "handle".
+On many social media platforms and forums, usernames or handles prefixed with an @ (in the form @johndoe) are interpreted as mentions of that user and may be treated specially.

 On online forums without threaded discussions, @ is commonly used to denote a reply; for instance: @Jane to respond to a comment Jane made earlier.
 Similarly, in some cases, @ is used for "attention" in email messages originally sent to someone else.
-For example, if an email was sent from Catherine to Steve, but in the body of the email, Catherine wants to make Keirsten aware of something, Catherine will start the line @Keirsten to indicate to Keirsten that the following sentence concerns her.
+For example, if an email was sent from Catherine to Steve, but in the body of the email, Catherine wants to make Keirsten aware of something, Catherine will start the line @Keirsten to signal to Keirsten that the following sentence concerns her.
 This also helps with mobile email users who might not see bold or color in email.

-In microblogging (such as on Twitter and GNU social-based microblogs), an @ before the user name is used to send publicly readable replies (e.g. @otheruser: Message text here).
-The blog and client software can automatically interpret these as links to the user in question.
+In microblogging (such as on Twitter, GNU social- and ActivityPub-based microblogs), an @ before the user name is used to send publicly readable replies (e.g. @otheruser: Message text here).
+The blog and client system interpret these as links to the user in question.
 When included as part of a person's or company's contact details, an @ symbol followed by a name is normally understood to refer to a Twitter handle.
-A similar use of the @ symbol was also made available to Facebook users on September 15, 2009.
+A similar use of the @ symbol was added to Facebook on September 15, 2009.
 In Internet Relay Chat (IRC), it is shown before users' nicknames to denote they have operator status on a channel.

-Sports usage

-In American English the @ can be used to add information about a sporting event.
-Where opposing sports teams have their names separated by a "v" (for versus), the away team can be written first – and the normal "v" replaced with @ to convey at which team's home field the game will be played.
-This usage is not followed in British English, since conventionally the home team is written first.